API Reference > Part II: Authenticate using JWT > Manage data collections > Modify data collections

 }

-The following table describes the parameters of each data collection that is modified:
+The following table describes the parameters of each job that is created in Metadata Command Center:

 Parameter